hit9/GhResume/Readme.md

 Thanks
 ------

-The background image of the page comes from [desktoppr](https://www.desktoppr.co).Their api is sweet.
+1. The background image of the page comes from [desktoppr](https://www.desktoppr.co).Their api is sweet.
 Thank you very much.
+2. The language color data: [doda/github-language-colors](https://github.com/doda/github-language-colors), many thanks.

 License
 -------